• Skip to main content

 • amakunai – 甘くない (あまくない) : the nai form of “amai”, which means ‘not sweet’ in Japanese.

-• amakatta – 甘かった (あまかった) : the ta form of “amai”, which means ‘was sweet’ or ‘were sweet’ in Japanese.
+• amakatta – 甘かった (あまかった) : the ta form of “amai”, which means ‘was sweet’, ‘were sweet’, or such in Japanese.
+This is the past tense form of “amai”.

 • amakute – 甘くて (あまくて) : the te form of “amai”, which means ‘sweet’ in Japanese.
 When we want to use “amai” in front of another adjective, this te form is very useful to make a smooth connection.